-Air source pumps are an alternative way to heat your home, and could be the ideal solution if you want to generate your own heat and potentially save money on your energy bills.
+Air source pumps serve as an alternative way to heat your home, and could be the ideal solution if you want to generate your own heat and potentially save money on your energy bills.

-Make sure you're not paying too much for energy.
-Use our independent switching site, Which?
-Switch, to find a cheap energy deal.
+Make sure you're not paying too much for gas and electricity.
+Our independent switching site, Which?
+Switch, will help you to find a cheap energy deal.